Koopman Reduced Order Modeling with Confidence Bounds: Discussion and Conclusions

 In this paper, we assumed a Gaussian distribution of the modal noise when constructing the confidence bounds for the ROM predictions.
-The variance of a Gaussian function fitted to the modal noise distribution was then used to construct the confidence bounds.
-While a fairly good approximation for the examples chosen, other examples might not have a modal noise distribution that can be well-approximated with a Gaussian function.
-In future work, we could apply a more general kernel density estimation of the modal noise and use this more general form of the noise to get the confidence bounds.
+Future work could relax this assumption and use something like kernel density estimation to construct the bounds.